siyamtanda/Project-Beta/README.md

 ## Usage

--Access the website in your browser.
+- Feature 1: Access the website in your browser.
--Explore the trusted brands section.
+- Feature 1: Explore the trusted brands section.
--Sort brands alphabetically.
+- Feature 1: Sort brands alphabetically.
--Use the filter option to search for specific brands.
+- Feature 1: Use the filter option to search for specific brands.

 ## Project Structure